VolcaTech/cryptoxmas.xyz/README.md

 All proceeds, excluding gas cost for the NFT token creation, is donated via the decentralized charity platform [giveth.io](https://giveth.io/) to a transparent and traceable charity campaign distributing food to Venezuelans in need.

-## Donate tokens to people in need

-You can attach an Etheruem or ERC20 donation to a Charity DAO, saving the christmas for the people most in need.

 ## How it works

 1) Head to cryptoxmas.xyz
 2) Pick and buy a NFT you like
 3) A fee is transferred to the Giveth Venezuela campaign
 4) Share the link with the friend you want to surprise

 ## Not happy with your present?